- Filters: define what part of the data is of interest,

-- Queued reports are ordered based on creation date and time, so the report with the oldest creation date and time is the first one in queue, and this order cannot be changed.
+- Queued reports are ordered based on creation or refresh date and time, so the report with the oldest creation or refresh date and time is the first one in queue, and this order cannot be changed.

 - Data for Custom Reporting is only available for the past 25 months.
 Reports